 Tests after diagnosis

-After prostate cancer has been diagnosed, tests will be done to see if the cancer has spread .
-Tests include:
+After prostate cancer has been diagnosed, most men won't need more tests.
+But if the cancer appears to be a faster-growing type, more tests will be done to see if the cancer has spread .
+Tests may include:

 Tests after treatment